XRPLF/xrpl-dev-portal/content/concepts/xrpl/ledger-history/online-deletion.md

 ### Advisory Deletion

 The default config file schedules online deletion to happen automatically and periodically.
 If the config file does not specify an `online_delete` interval, online deletion does not occur.
-If config file enables the `advisory_delete` setting, online deletion only happens when an administrator triggers it using the [can_delete method][].
+If config file enables the `advisory_delete` setting, online deletion only happens when an administrator triggers it using the `can_delete` method.

 You can use advisory deletion with a scheduled job to trigger automatic deletion based on clock time instead of the number of ledger versions closed.
 If your server is heavily used, the extra load from online deletion can cause your server to fall behind and temporarily de-sync from the consensus network.
 If this is the case, you can use advisory deletion and schedule online deletion to happen only during off-peak times.